bellingcat/sar-interference-tracker/README.md

 # A Tour of the Bellingcat Radar Interference Tracker

 Below is a screenshot of the tool in use with five labeled components, each of which we will look at individually.
 In this example, the tool is centered on a MIM-104 Patriot PAC-2 missile defense system stationed in Dammam, Saudi Arabia.
-The imagery displayed is an aggregate of the collection of radar interference from January, 2022.
+The imagery displayed is an aggregate images taken in January, 2022.

 ![](Images/RIT.png)